The Last Mile Carrier is the delivery executive tasked with handling the final stage of delivery when the product reaches the customer.

 - Improved customer satisfaction: customers are more likely to be satisfied with their purchase when it is delivered quickly and efficiently

-- Reduced operational costs: last mile carriers can help to reduce the overall cost of goods sold by minimising shipping and handling costs
+- Reduced operational costs: last mile carriers can help to reduce the overall cost of goods sold by minimizing shipping and handling costs

 What Is Last Mile Carrier Tracking?

-Last mile carrier tracking is the process of tracking a package from its origin point to its final destination.
+Last-mile carrier tracking is the process of tracking a package from its origin point to its final destination.
 This type of tracking is often used by businesses to ensure that their products are delivered on time and in good condition.
-Last mile carrier tracking can also be used by consumers to track the status of their order:
+Last-mile carrier tracking can also be used by consumers to track the status of their orders: